 The unique measurement algorithms used in CableEye ensure that every point is tested against every other point at high speed, and is tested using a bi-polar method to ensure that the continuity is good in both directions.

-Once a harness has passed its low-voltage test it will then switch, automatically, into the HiPot mode.
-Here the assembly undergoes several different stages of test including dcV and acV, both with a programmable ramp-up and ramp-down rates to prevent damage to insulation that may lead to early life failures (vehicle breakdown).
+After a cable-harness has passed its low-voltage test it will then switch, automatically, into the HiPot mode.
+Here the assembly undergoes several different stages of test including dcV and acV, both with a programmable ramp-up and ramp-down rates to prevent damage to the insulation that may lead to early life failures (vehicle breakdown).

-Both the M3U and HVX use the same software and includes serial number entry by barcode (a single barcode can contain Serial number, batch, operator ID, part-code and more), datalogging and reporting.
+Both the CableEye M3U and the CableEye HVX use the same software, which includes serial number entry by barcode (a single barcode can contain Serial number, batch, operator ID, part-code and more), data logging, and reporting.

 Testing motorsport harnesses in the real-world: